oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 The order of the tilde separated values MUST be the Issuer-signed JWT, followed by any number of Disclosures, and lastly the optional Key Binding JWT.
 In the case that there is no Key Binding JWT, the last element MUST be an empty string and the last separating tilde character MUST NOT be omitted.

-The Disclosures are linked to the SD-JWT payload through the digest values included therein.
+The Disclosures are linked to the Issuer-signed JWT through the digest values included therein.

 When issuing to a Holder, the Issuer includes all the relevant Disclosures in the SD-JWT.